 Research

-My research is about generalizations of the concept of functions (say, from R^n to C) in the frameworks of nonstandard analysis and of Colombeau generalized functions.
-More specifically, these frameworks are suitable to overcome some of the limitations of the distribution-approach, familiar to physicists.
+My research is about generalizations of the concept of functions (say, from R^n to C) in the frameworks of functional analysis, nonstandard analysis and algebras of generalized functions.
+More specifically, the generalized functions in these frameworks generalize (and often contain a copy of) the space of Schwartz distributions, familiar to physicists.

 Nonstandard analysis (NSA)

-Distributions are an example of a generalization of the concept of functions.
+Schwartz distributions are an example of a generalization of the concept of functions.
 They originated from physics and contain the Dirac-delta distribution, which is zero outside the origin and for which the "area under the curve" is nevertheless equal to one (no classical function can satisfy these requirements).
-Some operations on functions can be defined also on distributions (like addition, product with a smooth function, differentiation, convolution, ...), but others cannot without losing essential properties (like the product of two distributions, or more general nonlinear operations on distributions).
-Although different mathematical foundations for the distributions were developed in the 1950's, the functional analytic approach of Laurent Schwartz is most widely used.
+They are a particularly powerful tool in the study of linear partial differential equations.
+Some natural operations on functions (like the product) cannot be naturally defined on arbitrary distributions, which makes them sometimes less suited for nonlinear equations.
+Although different mathematical foundations for the distributions were developed in the 1950's, the functional analytic approach of Laurent Schwartz (which earned him a Fields Medal in 1950) is most widely used.

-Colombeau generalized functions (named after the French mathematician J.-F. Colombeau) are a more recent approach to generalized functions than distributions.
+Algebras of generalized functions (introduced under the impetus of the French mathematician J.-F. Colombeau) are a more recent approach to generalized functions than distributions.
 Distributions can in some sense be viewed as special cases.
-Moreover, a lot of operations that are not well-defined on distributions (like multiplication) are well-defined on Colombeau generalized functions.
-They find their main application in the study of partial differential equations.
-Colombeau theory is an active field of research.
+Moreover, a lot of operations that are not well-defined on distributions (like multiplication) are well-defined on the algebras.
+They find their main application in the study of partial differential equations with singular data or coefficients and in geometric problems, e.g. in General Relativity.
+The algebras are similar to algebras of nonstandard functions, and their structure is clarified by nonstandard principles in a "cheap" version of nonstandard analysis (as Terence Tao calls it).

 Publications